Our Beavers meet every Thursday during term time between 18:00 and 19:30 in the church hall at St James the Great, Galloway Lane.

 Beavers will get the opportunity to work towards badges, the highest badge being the Bronze Scout Award, which incorporates a number of challenges for the Beavers.
 This award is carried through their scouting time and onto Cubs and Scouts.

-At 1st Woodhall, the Beaver leaders are Rabbit, Hedgehog and Squirrel.
+At 1st Woodhall, the Beaver leaders are Badget and Hedgehog, sometimes assisted by parents (thank you!).
 Being based on Galloway Lane, we are easy to get to from West Leeds and East Bradford, including Pudsey, Thornbury, Farsley, Calverley, Rodley and Bramley.
 If you are interested in your child becoming a Beaver, contact us.

 The cost of attending Beavers is £2 per week (the first 4 weeks are free).
 Unfortunately, we have to ask for subs for any missed weeks.
 This is because the District, County and National teams charge 1st Woodhall fees on a per member basis, and we do have to make sure the group can cover these costs.